dell/terraform-provider-powerscale/docs/data-sources/filesystem.md

 limitations under the License.
 */

+# This terraform DataSource is used to query the existing FileSystem(Namespace Directory) from PowerScale array.It allows you to get information which includes all metadata , access control , quotas and snapshots related information for the directory.

+# Returns the information related to the specified PowerScale FileSystem(Namespace Directory) based on the directory path.
+If directory path is not set it will give details regarding the default "/ifs" directory.
 data "powerscale_filesystem" "system" {
   # Required parameter, path of the directory filesystem datasource, defaults to "/ifs" if not set
   directory_path = "/ifs/tfacc_file_system_test"